nbeddows/meen-i8080-arcade/README.md

 `roms:name` - The name of the rom.
 This is used as the name of the save state json file as well as the entries for the rom selection screen.<br>
 `memory:rom:scheme` - An optional parameter specifying the type of the rom resource to load, either `file://` or `json://`.<br>
 `memory:rom:directory` - An optional parameter specifying the path to the rom resource to load.<br>
 `memory:rom:[block]:bytes`: The rom resource to load.
-When the resource is fully qualified it will ignore the scheme and directory parameters.
+When the resource is fully qualified it will ignore the scheme and directory parameters.<br>
 `memory:rom:[block]:offset`: The offset into memory where the rom will be loaded, this value **must not** be changed, doing so will yield undefined behaviour.<br>

 **NOTE**: The `roms:name` parameter **must not** contain any new line characters and **must only** contain characters defined in the supported font defined in `GlyphRenderer.cpp`.
 The maximum number of characters supported per entry is 26 ((the vram width (224) / the supported font width (8)) - 2 spaces (one is prepended and one is appeneded to the name)).<br>